John Re Scott postgraduate award criteria

 The award will be made to the student who in the opinion of the selection panel has demonstrated the most significant achievement.
 The selection panel’s decision is final.

-Nominations for the award may be made by staff, students, alumni or other interested parties, but must be seconded by a current or past member of academic staff.
+Nominations for the award may be made by staff, students (other than the nominee), alumni or other interested parties, but must be seconded by a current or past member of academic staff.

 The selection panel may ask for short listed students to attend an interview or give a presentation where there is insufficient information on the initial nomination forms to make a final decision.